-- derivatives measured at FVTPL except most written options (see IFRS 9.B6.2.4),
+- derivatives measured at FVTPL, except for most written options (see IFRS 9.B6.2.4),

-- non-derivative financial assets or liabilities measured at FVTPL (this excludes financial liabilities designated at FVTPL or assets measured at FVOCI).
+- non-derivative financial assets or liabilities measured at FVTPL (excluding financial liabilities designated at FVTPL or assets measured at FVOCI).

 Intrinsic value and time value of an option

-It is allowed to designate only the intrinsic value of an option as a hedging instrument (IFRS 22.214.171.124(a)).
+IFRS 9 allows an alternative of designating full or the intrinsic value of an option as a hedging instrument (IFRS 220.127.116.11(a)).
 Time value of an option is often the only composite of a premium paid and is considered by risk managers as a cost of hedging (IFRS 9.BC6.387).
-When only the intrinsic value of an option is designated as a hedging instrument, the changes in fair value of the time value of an option are recognised in OCI and subsequent accounting depends on whether the hedged item is transaction related or time-period related (IFRS 126.96.36.199).
+When only the intrinsic value of an option is designated as a hedging instrument, changes in fair value of the time value of an option are recognised in OCI and subsequent accounting depends on whether the hedged item is transaction related or time-period related (IFRS 18.104.22.168).

 Transaction related hedged items